 The Pratt family established a working sheep ranch on the high plains in the late 19th century.
 They would leave a legacy that includes unique stone structures and a large photograph collection.
 The fascinating story begins in Yorkshire, England, and continues.

-His father, Abraham Pratt (1827-1901), came to America as a young man, arriving in California during the Gold Rush of the late 1840s.
-After less than two years in in this country he returned to England, resigned from the British navy, and became a liquor merchant and owner of a bottling works.
+Abraham Pratt (1827-1901), came to America as a young man, arriving in California during the Gold Rush of the late 1840s.
+After less than two years in this country he returned to England, resigned from the British navy, and became a liquor merchant and owner of a bottling works.
 He was married in 1855, and became the father of two sons and two daughters.
 Twelve years later, in 1878, Pratt sold his British businesses, returned to the U.S., and bought 160 acres of land along the South Solomon River in extreme eastern Sheridan County, Kansas.
 Pratt was soon joined by his two sons, John Fenton, and Tom.

 In its earliest days the ranch consisted of the stone house and at least one outbuilding of sod, which was used as a stable.
 A sod-walled corral was constructed near the stable.
 A small, wood-framed structure, which was used as a bathhouse and toilet, was located near the house in the 1880s and still exists today at the ranch.
 In the late 1800s a natural spring northwest of the house was modified to carry water into a storage cistern from which a pipeline was constructed to provide running water in the house.